Antofagasta sells solar park stake in Chile, calls for power auction

 Javiera signed an agreement in 2014 to provide power at a fixed price to Antofagasta's Los Pelambres copper mine.
 Power prices in the area have since dropped precipitously, meaning the terms of energy contracts inked by large mines in previous years are now largely unfavorable.

-"This decision takes place in the context of Antofagasta Minerals reducing costs and focusing on the business that we best know: copper production," Antofagasta CEO Ivan Arriagada said in a statement.
+"This decision takes place in the context of Antofagasta Minerals reducing costs and focusing on the business that we best know: copper production," Antofagasta Chief Executive Ivan Arriagada said in a statement.

 Antofagasta also said it would launch a request for tenders in the coming days to provide energy to its Zaldivar mine in Chile starting in 2020.